-There is a lot of of overlap between the role of data scientist and data visualiser but primary difference is the focus on storytelling.
-Data Science will sometimes require visualisation and telling a story, but the focus is more on creating models and understanding the structure of the data.
-Data visualisation is about being able to convey a story about the data or the models that are built.
+As big data adoption grows, Apache Hadoop, Apache Spark, and machine learning technologies are increasingly being used to analyze ever-larger datasets, but we still have to keep telling stories about the data and making sure the message is clear.
+There is a lot of of overlap between the roles of data scientist and data visualizer but the primary difference is the visualizer’s focus on storytelling.
+Data science sometimes requires visualization and storytelling, but the focus is more on creating models and understanding the structure of the data.
+Data visualization, on the other hand, is about being able to convey a story about the data or the models that are built.

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?

 ©2018, O’Reilly UK Ltd • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • firstname.lastname@example.org